MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/auto-acceleration-policy-for-signing-in.md

 - Download and Install Azure Active Directory V2 PowerShell Module [(](https://www.powershellgallery.com/packages/AzureADPreview/2.0.0.85)[Reference](https://www.powershellgallery.com/packages/AzureADPreview/2.0.0.85)[)](https://www.powershellgallery.com/packages/AzureADPreview/2.0.0.85).

 - Open administrative AAD Powershell and run following commands:

+     >[!Important]:
+     >The `Save-Module` command will download the module from the Internet.
+You need a working internet connection on the computer where you are running these commands.

     ```powershell
     Save-Module -Name AzureADPreview -Path <path>
     ```

-    >![Important]:
-    >The `Save-Module` command will download the module from the Internet.
-You need a working internet connection on the computer where you are running these commands.

     ```powershell